Palestinian Bedouin: Overview

-Following the creation of Israel in 1948 and the 1948 Palestine war, most Palestinian Bedouin fled or were expelled to neighboring countries.
+Following the creation of the State of Israel in 1948 and the 1948 Palestine war, most Palestinian Bedouin fled or were expelled to neighboring countries.
 Only 13,000 out of 95,000 Bedouin remained in the Negev region.
-They were confined in a militarized zone northeast of Bi’r as-Saba’ until 1967 and separated from both Jewish and other Palestinian communities.
+They were confined in a militarized zone northeast of Bi'r as-Saba' until 1967 and separated from both Jewish and other Palestinian communities.
 Today more than 200,000 Bedouin live in the Negev region.
-They reside in government-planned towns, as well as in villages that the state categorizes as ‘unrecognized’.
+They reside in government-planned towns, as well as in villages that the state categorizes as 'unrecognized'.
 There are 37 unrecognized Bedouin villages and 11 other villages that only are partially recognized or in the process of being recognized by the Israeli government.
 The unrecognized villages accommodate a significant component of the community.
 The seven government-planned towns were established from the late 1960s onwards in an attempt to urbanize the Palestinian Bedouin, but most of them resisted relocation, fearing that they would lose their historical villages and land claims.
 The urbanization process in the Naqab has severely diminished Palestinian Bedouin pastoral and agricultural land use, and endangered their traditional culture.